1141-NCCU-bioinf/pro2-sop-msa-futeeeen/README.md

 On October 18, 2025

-Gemini defaulted to not deducting points when gaps collide, but now it still needs to determine whether the gap is open or extended before deducting points.
+Gemini defaulted to not deducting points when gaps collide, but I change it to determine whether the gap is open or extended before deducting points.